Topic: Growth Stocks

 Investing in utilities is a key part of building a balanced portfolio—as well as adding steady, sustainable income

 Share prices for many utilities can drop in part to due to market weakness or, as is the case now, high interest rates.
-In fact, investor worries about rising interest rates have traditionally had a strong impact on utility shares.
+In fact, investor worries about rising interest rates have traditionally had a strong impact on utility shares and sector ETFs.

 Traditionally, the Utilities sector suffers when interest rates rise—or if the market is worried about a rise.
 Below we share what you need to know for investing in utilities.